JD Edwards EnterpriseOne Server Manager (Windows)

 Management Console HTTP Port

-This component monitor tests the ability of a Management HTTP Console to accept incoming sessions.
-By default it monitors TCP port 8999.
+Tests the ability of a Management HTTP Console to accept incoming sessions.
+By default, it monitors TCP port 8999.

 Management Server JMX Port